Table of Contents

 These are quite closer in meaning to Black Swan Tattoos, although there is some variation between these two.
 Black Swan Tattoos are indicative of going against the grain and being a rebel while Tribal Swan Tattoos symbolize the more complex and deeper spiritual side of the human personality and are believed to represent some divine elements.

 Celtic Swan Tattoos

 The Swan has the most central role in Irish and Celtic cultures.
-These graceful birds have been a part of many Celtic and Irish folklores, which associates them with natural elements.
+These graceful birds have been a part of many Celtic and Irish folklores, which associate them with natural elements.
 These are believed to have divine connotations.
-In Ireland, the bird has a very far-reaching impact.
-Celtic Swan Tattoos associate the bird to Eire’s primitive culture and reveals the spiritual aspects of the creature.
+In Ireland, the swan totem has a very far-reaching impact.
+Celtic Swan Tattoos associate the bird with Eire’s primitive culture and reveals the spiritual aspects of the creature.

-The swan was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewelry.
-The whiteness of the swan represented grace, purity, beauty, strength, wisdom, and old age.
-Feather artwork has been reported in many native cultures.
+The swan as a spirit animal was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewelry.
+White swans represented grace, purity, inner beauty, strength, wisdom, and old age.

-So the swan feather meaning tells you that you being guided to express the truth in a situation that is around you.
+So the swan feather meaning tells you that you are being guided to express the truth in a situation that is around you.
 The outcome will favor those who are coming from a loving truth space rather than a space of hurt.
-Breathe in the energy of compassion and peace, allowing all those involved to be surrounded, by white-feathered light.
+Breathe in the energy of compassion and peace, allowing all those involved to be surrounded by the lightness of white swans.
 Know that you and all those involved are being guided to the best result.
 The truth will set you free.
 Believe and trust in this.

 [Video] Swans in Folklore and Superstition